-Today, 71 years later, the two shipmates reconnected by telephone, thanks to Paul Dowling’s daughter, Paula.
+Fast forward to July 1, 2017 – 71 years later, the two shipmates reconnected by telephone, thanks to Paul Dowling’s daughter, Paula.
 “My dad was at Operation CROSSROADS in 1946,” wrote Paula in an email to Bill and Sandra in May.
 “Many years later, he had a ballcap embroidered with the USS Fall River on it, hoping when he traveled, another shipmate might see it and they would reconnect.
 When I found your book Operation Crossroads – Lest We Forget! on Amazon, I knew I wanted a copy for my dad — signed by you.”

 Paula and Sandra exchanged emails, and decided to set up a phone call for the two atomic vets on the 71st anniversary date of Test Able.

 “The Fall River was about ten miles from the blast and I remember feeling the heat of the explosion,” said Paul Dowling, who believes he may have spotted himself in a photo on page 61 of the book.
 The photo is of Fall River shipmates observing the gigantic cloud from Test Able after the order “Carry on” was announced over the loudspeaker.